VidTu/Ksyxis/docs/SECURITY.md

 Where possible, **prefer** GitHub Private vulnerability reporting.

-There are no public keys (e.g, PGP) to encrypt communication, sorry.[^1]

-[^1]: PGP encryption is on my TODO/TBD list.
-If you really want
-      to use it, you should use the same public key I sign my commits with.
-It is *not* uploaded to any public keyserver.

 ### Supported Versions

 The only supported versions for vulnerability reporting are:

 - The latest release published to Modrinth, CurseForge, and/or GitHub.
 - The latest pre-release published to GitHub[^2].
-- The latest alpha and/or beta published to Modrinth and/or GitHub[^2].
+- The latest alpha and/or beta published to Modrinth and/or GitHub[^1].
 - The latest Git commit build.

-[^2]: Pre-release, alpha and beta versions are supported *only*
+[^1]: Pre-release, alpha and beta versions are supported *only*
       if they were published after the latest *stable* release.

 ## Artifacts (Binaries/JARs)